-The AD7711A contains a temperature compensated 2.5 V reference, which has an initial tolerance of $\pm 1\%$.
-This reference voltage is provided at the REF OUT pin and can be used as the reference voltage for the part by connecting the REF OUT pin to the REF IN(+) pin.
-This REF OUT pin is a single-ended output, referenced to AGND, that is capable of providing up to 1 mA to an external load.
-In applications where REF OUT is connected to REF IN(+), REF IN(-) should be tied to AGND to provide the nominal 2.5 V reference for the AD7711A.
+The AD7710 contains a temperature compensated 2.5 V reference which has an initial tolerance of $\pm 1\%$ .
+This reference voltage is provided at the REF OUT pin, and it can be used as the reference voltage for the part by connecting the REF OUT pin to the REF IN(+) pin.
+This REF OUT pin is a single-ended output, referenced to AGND, which is capable of providing up to 1 mA to an external load.
+In applications where REF OUT is connected to REF IN(+), REF IN(-) should be tied to AGND to provide the nominal 2.5 V reference for the AD7710.

-The reference inputs of the AD7711A, REF IN(+) and REF IN(-), provide a differential reference input capability.
-The common-mode range for these differential inputs is from V{SS} to AV{DD}.
-The nominal differential voltage, V{REF} (REF IN(+) - REF IN(-)), is 2.5 V for specified operation, but the reference voltage can go to 5 V with no degradation in performance provided that the absolute value of REF IN(+) and REF IN(-) does not exceed its AV{DD} and V{SS} limits and the V{BIAS} input voltage range limits are obeyed.
-The part is also functional with V{REF} voltages down to 1 V but with degraded performance as the output noise will, in terms of LSB size, be larger.
-REF IN(+) must always be greater than REF IN(-) for correct operation of the AD7711A.
+The reference inputs of the AD7710, REF IN(+) and REF IN(-) provide a differential reference input capability.
+The common-mode range for these differential inputs is from $V{SS}$ to $AV{DD}$ .
+The nominal differential voltage, $V{REF}$ (REF IN(+) - REF IN(-)), is 2.5 V for specified operation, but the reference voltage can go to 5 V with no degradation in performance if the absolute value of REF IN(+) and REF IN(-) does not exceed its $AV{DD}$ and $V{SS}$ limits, and the $V{BIAS}$ input voltage range limits are obeyed.
+The part is also functional with $V{REF}$ voltage down to 1 V but with degraded performance because the output noise will, in terms of LSB size, be larger.
+REF IN(+) must always be greater than REF IN(-) for correct operation of the AD7710.

 Both reference inputs provide a high impedance, dynamic load similar to the analog inputs.
-The maximum dc input leakage current is 10 pA (± 1 nA over temperature), and source resistance may result in gain errors on the part.
+The maximum dc input leakage current is 10 pA ( $\pm 1$ nA over temperature), and source resistance may result in gain errors on the part.
 The reference inputs look like the analog input (see Figure 7).
-In this case, $R{\rm INT}$ is 5 k Ω typ and $C{\rm INT}$ varies with gain.
-The input sample rate is $f{\rm CLK\ IN}/256$ and does not vary with gain.
+In this case, $R{\rm INT}$ is 5 k $\Omega$ typ and $C{\rm INT}$ varies with gain.
+The input sample rate is $f{\rm CLK~IN}/256$ and does not vary with gain.
 For gains of 1 to 8, $C{\rm INT}$ is 20 pF; for a gain of 16, it is 10 pF; for a gain of 32, it is 5 pF; for a gain of 64, it is 2.5 pF; and for a gain of 128, it is 1.25 pF.

-The digital filter of the AD7711A removes noise from the reference input just as it does with the analog input, and the same limitations apply regarding lack of noise rejection at integer multiples of the sampling frequency.
+The digital filter of the AD7710 removes noise from the reference input just as it does with the analog input, and the same limitations apply regarding lack of noise rejection at integer multiples of the sampling frequency.
 The output noise performance outlined in Tables I and II assumes a clean reference.

-If the reference noise in the bandwidth of interest is excessive, it can degrade the performance of the AD7711A.
-Using the onchip reference as the reference source for the part (i.e., connecting REF OUT to REF IN) results in somewhat degraded output noise performance from the AD7711A for portions of the noise table that are dominated by the device noise.
+If the reference noise in the bandwidth of interest is excessive, it can degrade the performance of the AD7710.
+Using the on-chip reference as the reference source for the part (that is, connecting REF OUT to REF IN) results in degraded output noise performance from the AD7710 for portions of the noise table that are dominated by the device noise.
 The on-chip reference noise effect is eliminated in ratiometric applications where the reference is used to provide the excitation voltage for the analog front end.
-The connection scheme shown in Figure 8 is recommended when using the on-chip reference.
-Recommended reference voltage sources for the AD7711A include the AD780 and AD680 2.5 V references.
+The connection scheme, shown in Figure 8, is recommended when using the on-chip reference.
+Recommended reference voltage sources for the AD7710 include the AD580 and AD680 2.5 V references.